Algebras of Information. An Axiomatic Foundation: Conditional independence structures

-In summary, any Markov tree is a join tree and induces a hypertree, but not vice versa.
-Moreover, in a quasi-separoid $(D;\leq,\bot_{L})$ a hypertree induces a join tree, but again, not vice versa.
-If $(D;\leq)$ in the q-separoid $(D;\leq,\bot_{L})$ however is a distributive lattice, the concepts of Markov, hyper and join tree become equivalent.
-A join tree is then a Markov tree and induces a hypertree and vice versa.
-In this case $(D;\leq,\bot_{L})$ is a also strong separoid (Theorem \ref{th:CondIndDisLatt}).
-This applies in particular to multivariate models.
+In summary, a Markov tree induces a hypertree and is also a join tree.
+The converse does not hold in general, but for q-separoid $(Q,\leq,\bot:L)$, where $(Q,\leq)$ is a distributive lattice, join trees are Markov tree and hypertrees induce Markov trees.
+This is true in particular for multivariate models.